PeaPodTechnologies/PeaPod/software/README.md

     3. Update packages: `sudo apt-get update`
     4. Install the core library, the Raspberry Pi driver, extra scripts, adn WebRTC support: `sudo apt-get install uv4l uv4l-raspicam uv4l-raspicam-extras uv4l-webrtc-armv6` -->

-10. Populate a `~/.env` file based on `./.env.template` with Firebase configuration, Google and/or GitHub auth configuration, serial port configuration, and webserver configuration (if applicable).
+12. Populate a `~/.env` file based on `./.env.template` with Firebase configuration, Google and/or GitHub auth configuration, serial port configuration, and webserver configuration (if applicable).

-11. Unpack the `~/out.tar.gz` archive to the home directory: `tar -xzf ~/out.tar.gz -C ~`
+13. Unpack the `~/out.tar.gz` archive to the home directory: `tar -xzf ~/out.tar.gz -C ~`

+14. Connect a USB cable from the computer (i.e. Raspberry Pi Zero 2 W) to the microcontroller (i.e. Adafruit ESP32 Feather V2), and verify that the serial port is available and openable by executing `node ~/serialtest.mjs` and following the prompts.
+The serial port should be something like `/dev/ttyACM0` (NOT `/dev/ttyS0`, this is the GPIO UART).

+15. Perform first-time microcontroller firmware flashing by executing `node ~/flash.mjs` and following the prompts.
+The serial port should be something like `/dev/ttyACM0` (NOT `/dev/ttyS0`, this is the GPIO UART).

+## Execution

-12. Run the main program by executing `node ~/server.mjs`.
+16. Run the main program by executing `node ~/server.mjs`.

+18. Follow the prompts to select a publishing mode (Local Filesystem, Firebase, and/or Dashboard), and if applicable, perform Firebase Device Flow Authentication.

+19. The webserver should start, making the dashboard accessible at the displayed hostname and port.

+20. Select the appropriate serial port (i.e. `/dev/ttyS0` for GPIO UART-Arduino `Serial1`, `/dev/ttyACM0` for USB-Arduino `Serial`) to connect to the microcontroller.

+21. The console will begin printing raw telemetry and debugging information from the microcontroller.

 <!-- https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots#configuring-your-app-to-start-on-startup -->